pcordemans/devbit-microcontrollers/docs/fundamentals/README.md

 ![Memory map example](./assets/memory-map.png)

+Figure 4: An example of a memory map.
+This is the address layout of the memory of a computer system.

 * *Memory-mapped I/O* is the interface between peripherals and the processor.
 From the viewpoint of the processor it can only write to and read from memory.
 Therefore memory locations are mapped on registers in peripherals, for example the *mode* register in the GPIOA peripheral is mapped to address **0x4800 0000**.
 * *Data memory* is organized in three sections:
     * **Static data** containing global variables and static variables.